3 Electrodynamics

 spectral energy densityJ/m$^4$energy density per wavelength

-The spectral quantities are to be understood as follows: Imagine a device that can measure the underlying quantity filtered by wavelength.
-For example, you measure a radiation flux $\phi$ that acts on a system, but the measurement stops at a wavelength $\lambda > 0$.
-This is how you define the function $\varphi\left(\lambda\right)$.
-The derivative of this function $\phi_\lambda \coloneqq \frac{d\varphi}{d\lambda}$ after $\lambda$ is called spectral radiation flux, since this quantity allows a statement about the spectral distribution of the energy.
-It applies
+The spectral quantities are to be understood as follows: one imagines a device that can measure the underlying quantity filtered by wavelength.
+For example, one measures a radiant flux $\phi$ acting on a system, but the measurement is cut off at a wavelength $\lambda > 0$.
+In this way one defines the function $\varphi\left(\lambda\right)$.
+The derivative of this function $\phi_\lambda \coloneqq \frac{d\varphi}{d\lambda}$ with respect to $\lambda$ is called the spectral radiant flux, since this quantity permits a statement about the spectral distribution of the energy.
+One has

 \[ \begin{align} \phi = \int_{0}^{\infty}\phi_\lambda d\lambda. \end{align} \]